sedouard/fleet-bootstrapper/README.md

 CN=www.test.com
 ```

 It's not very important what the actual names are, since we won't be using these keys for SSL, but just the ssh connection.
-Now go into the `./contrib/azure` directory and you can choose to modify the CoreOS template [parameters file](./contrib/azure/deploy-params-template.json) or you can enter them when you exwecute `gentemplate.js`:
+Now go into the `./contrib/azure` directory and you can choose to modify the CoreOS template [parameters file](./contrib/azure/deploy-params-template.json) or you can enter them when you execute `gentemplate.js`:

 ```
 {